medically reviewed by Dr Godmi Tresa

 Let's see how Nirva fixes such problems for the clients.

 In the long term, addressing the root cause of acid reflux is essential, rather than just treating the symptoms.
-Identifying and treating the underlying problem can alleviate the discomfort associated with acid reflux and prevent it from recurring.
-Therefore, it is crucial to work with a healthcare provider to determine the cause of your GERD/reflux and develop a comprehensive treatment plan that addresses it.
+Identifying and treating the primary problem can ease the discomfort associated with acid reflux and prevent it from happening again.
+Therefore, it is important to work with your healthcare provider to determine the cause of your GERD/reflux and develop a complete treatment plan that addresses it.

 The changes may involve lifestyle modifications, dietary changes, medication, or other therapies, depending on the underlying cause and individual needs.